Xfers/docs/source/includes/Core/_useraccount.md

 amount | If money going out of account, negative.
 If coming in, positive.
 Note that only a completed Charge will actually deduct money.
 For example, if a Charge is expired/accepted/pending/unclaimed, no money will actually flow in/out of the wallet, even though there is a amount displayed. fee | Fee charged by Xfers for the transaction, if any.
-Will be 0 if no fees metadata | Shows additional information about a transaction
+Will be 0 if no fees metadata | Shows additional information about a transaction activities_returned | Number of activities returned.
+If activities returned is less than the limit, this is the final page.

 **Metadata for Deposits:**